suspenss/astory/content/tech/haskell1.md

     where toList 0 = []
           toList a = mod a 10 : (toList . quot a $ 10)

--- judge a number whether a prime isPrime :: Integer -> Bool isPrime x = case x of
+-- determining weather a number is prime isPrime :: Integer -> Bool isPrime x = case x of
     x | x <= 1 -> False